kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 Kora keeps the database visible and lets teams decide how portable they actually need to be.

-## One Repository Model Does Not Mean One Database Abstraction
+## One Repository Model Does Not Mean One Database Abstraction { #one-repository-model }

 Kora provides a common repository programming model for JDBC and Cassandra, but it does not pretend those databases are interchangeable.